 Far North Racing Dodge Stealth Site

-So I bought a 1993 Dodge Stealth Twin Turbo.
-This section of the site is to document the various tips, tweaks, and modifications done to the Stealth.
+In 2005 I bought a 1993 Dodge Stealth Twin Turbo.
+This section of the site is to document the various repairs, tweaks, and modifications done to the Stealth.

 My Stealth